Elderjs/docs/elderguide.com/elderjs.md

 This structure was implemented to keep all side effects limited and predictable.

-Under the hood, all items in the `props` array that aren't in the `mutable` array are passed as a Proxy.[link]
+Under the hood, all items in the `props` array that aren't in the `mutable` array are passed as a [Proxy](https://javascript.info/proxy).

-This allows Elder.js to enforce the `hookInterface.ts` contract.
+This allows Elder.js to enforce the [`hookInterface.ts`](https://github.com/Elderjs/elderjs/blob/master/src/hookInterface/hookInterface.ts) contract.

 It also keeps hooks/plugins that are shared publicly from doing unexpected things.

-(A huge problem in the WordPress community).
+{{output_hook_list}}